openfisca/openfisca-ops/auto-update-pip-packages/README.md

 # systemctl restart cron
 ```

+You may customize these values to adapt them to your server:
-> The cron file and the `update-openfisca-virtualenv.sh` script may be customized to adapt the file path.
+- the full path to the `update-openfisca-virtualenv.sh` script in the cron file
+- the Bash variables in `update-openfisca-virtualenv.sh` header (`PIP_PACKAGES` and `VENV_ACTIVATE`)

 ### Configure user permissions